jpcima/string-machine/README.md

 Thanks to many persons who contribute to improve this project.

 - S. M. "sm7x7" for providing presets
-- Nicolas Faure "sub26nico" and Erwan Lerale "r1" for testing and feedback
+- Nicolas Faure "sub26nico", Erwan Lerale "r1" and Éric Forgeot "farvardin" for testing and feedback
 - Olivier Humbert "trebmuh" for creating packages and redistributing

 ## Download